geekprojects/ufc/README.md

 ==

 > [!WARNING]
-> This is a very early work in progress!
+> Universal Flight Connector in a beta stage!

 UFC is a cross-platform library and tool that connects devices and other tools to flight simulators, and provides a simple cross-sim library for making connecting to flight simulators easy.
 UFC defines its own Sim/Aircraft-agnostic data and command sets that mean device and aircraft definitions will work with everything else.

+UFC is also available as a plugin for X-Plane 12.

 ### Work in progress
 UFC will also (eventually!) provide access to navigation data provided by the simulator